HamedFathi/PasswordMeter/README.md

 Fix bundle's name issue.

-Now, you can use the library inside the browser as well as the Node.js.
+Now, you can use the library inside a browser as well as the Node.js.

 ```js
 // IIFE